charlytron/ZTM/Sect-22-APIs/apis.md

 How is it able to do this?
 Skyscanner does not store this information.
 The data is somewhere in the database of each airline.

-Not all potential customers will look to American Airlines website to evaluate air fares.
-If it allows its fares to be listed on these third-party sites, the airline has yet another revenue stream.
-But how is Skyscanner able to display the prices without having this information themselves?
+Not all potential customers will look to American Airlines' website to evaluate air fares.
+If Americain allows its fares to be listed on these third-party sites, the airline has yet another revenue stream.
+But how are Skyscanner servers able to deliver the prices without having this dynamic data themselves?

-That's where APIs come in handy; they allow strangers to share data so that they may connect to and communicate with what were once closed systems.
+That's where APIs come in handy; they allow strangers to share data, to connect to and communicate with what were once closed systems.
+These strangers can now wave to eachother, or at least make fetch requests.
-(This would be anathema to the old school craft guilds, but that's another topic).

 An API allows computers to communicate remotely to achieve a common goal.
 It's resembles how web browsers speak with servers.